 Spotting at the end of what you thought was your menstrual flow may not be related to menstruation at all.
 It’s possible that you conceived but the pregnancy is not stable causing bleeding that may resemble a period with some unusual symptoms like tail end spotting, pelvic pain, nausea, breast tenderness or pain on defecation.

 If you think you might be pregnant and miscarrying, please see a doctor as soon as possible.
 Even more seriously, if you think you have a tubal or ectopic pregnancy, seek medical attention immediately.
 Learn more about these ectopic pregnancy and miscarriage here.

 Additional Causes Recognized by OB/GYNs Trained in Fertility Awareness

 Specific methods of cycle charting or fertility awareness help women hone in on exactly when, how much, and what color their end of flow spotting is.
 These specifics can be brought to the attention of doctors trained to use these types of cycle charts to guide their diagnostic assessments.
 For example, a few evidence-based fertility awareness-based methods recognize tail end brown bleeding as clinically significant warranting investigation of the following additional causes:

 - Hormonal abnormalities including low progesterone or thyroid imbalances

 - Low endorphin levels

 - Adrenal fatigue

-If you think your spotting may be due to a hormonal imbalance, we always recommend at-home hormone testing!
+If you think you are experiencing hormonal imbalance spotting before period, we always recommend at-home hormone testing!